NORTHERN LIGHTS TOUR FROM REINE

-Imagine spending a cozy evening on a sandy beach, gathered around a crackling bonfire, listening to the soothing sound of waves, and gazing up at the Arctic sky in hopes of catching the Northern Lights.
+Imagine spending a calm Arctic evening on a quiet sandy beach, listening to the sound of the waves, watching the stars appear above you, and gazing up at the northern horizon in hopes of seeing the Northern Lights.

-Our small northern lights tour from Reine, limited to a maximum of 7 people, offers an intimate and relaxed way to experience the magic of Lofoten at night.
+Our small Northern Lights tour from Reine, limited to a maximum of 7-8 people, offers an intimate and relaxed way to experience the magic of Lofoten at night.

-On our Northern Lights tour, we’ll pick you up from your accommodation in the Reine area (anywhere from Å to Hamnøy) and head to the northern coast of Lofoten.
+On our Northern Lights tour, we’ll pick you up from your accommodation in the Reine area (anywhere from Å to Hamnøy) and head toward the northern coast of Lofoten.

 Why the northern coast, you ask?
-It’s because having a wide, open view of the northern horizon gives us the best shot at seeing the northern lights, especially if the aurora activity is low.
+Because having a wide, open view of the northern horizon gives us the best chance of spotting the aurora — especially on nights when the activity is low.

-Depending on the weather and Northern Lights activity, we’ll pack up around 11:30 p.m. and drive back to Reine.
+Depending on the weather and Northern Lights conditions, we’ll pack up around 11:30 p.m. and drive back to Reine.

 We spent almost a year living in Fredvang, running an accommodation close to the trailhead to Kvalvika and Ryten.